RWS/studio-api-docs/apiconcepts/integration/trados_studio_controllers.md

 Introduction
 ====
-The  Trados Studio Integration API enables third-party developers to extend, customize and integrate their own functionalities inside Trados Studio UI application and also gain control and perform operations.
+The  <Var:ProductName> Integration API enables third-party developers to extend, customize and integrate their own functionalities inside <Var:ProductName> UI application and also gain control and perform operations.

-This topic covers specific Trados Studio UI integrations and operations.
+This topic covers specific <Var:ProductName> UI integrations and operations.

-Based on MVC and MVVM patterns, the Trados Studio Integration API provides view and viewpart controllers to enable third-party developers to integrate their custom UI.
+Based on MVC and MVVM patterns, the <Var:ProductName> Integration API provides view and viewpart controllers to enable third-party developers to integrate their custom UI.

 For information on how to create and integrate views and viewparts, see the topics: